The two-loop eight-point amplitude in ABJM theory: The two-loop eight-point amplitude

 where

 Substituting the integrated result the above collapses into an universal $A_8^{\rm tree}$ prefactor multiplied by the eight-point BDS ansatz of $\mathcal{N}=4$ SYM:

-Remarkably the BDS ansatz can be identified with a set of integrand that captures the infrared divergences accompanied by those necessary to cancel unphysical cuts.
-We will return to this observation at in the conclusion.
+Remarkably the BDS ansatz can be identified with a set of integrands that captures the infrared divergences accompanied by those necessary to cancel unphysical cuts.
+We will return to this observation at the conclusion.
 The remaining terms can be organized as

 where the superscript $R^{\text{even}}$ indicates that the integrand involves even number of Levi-Cevita tensors.
 The integrated result is then given as: